Skip to main content

 But isolating a single sheet of graphene was just the start.

-Graphene has opened up a whole new world of scientific exploration into single-layer materials.
+Graphene opened up a whole new world of scientific exploration into single-layer materials.
 The hard work began immediately after Andre and Kostya isolated graphene.
 They did extensive experiments and research to investigate the electrical properties of graphene and went on to win a Nobel Prize for the publication of their research.

 Geim and Novoselov conducted experiments in their lab at the University of Manchester to explore the electrical properties of graphene.
 They found that graphene flakes can be used as transistors.
 They made hand-made circuits like this one, then more precisely made lithographically printed circuits.